bensternthal/kanbender-test/README.md

-BaaA A great  great great repo for testing git commit messages for kanbender.
+ABaaA A great  great great repo for testing git commit messages for kanbender.